 “As a rural Oregonian with strong ties to North and Northeast Portland, I know the burden of air pollution is not evenly shared across the state and affects Black, Indigenous, and people of color.
 We cannot improve air quality without addressing the systemic, root causes.
 That’s why I’m proud to be working with Neighbors for Clean Air and advocating for healthier communities.”

 Mary Peveto (she/hers) co-founded Neighbors for Clean Air in 2010 to ensure cleaner air for all Oregonians.
 She activated friends, neighbors and people throughout our region to work for stricter standards to regulate air toxics in Oregon and to galvanize the citizen action necessary to effect change.
 She is a mother of three who calls herself an “accidental activist” who was pushed into action when she stumbled upon a national study published in 2008 that showed her daughters’ school to be ranked among the worst 2% in the nation at risk to toxic industrial air pollution.
 Mary is our guiding voice in organizing, policy and organizational vision.

 Contact me if you have questions about the organization or need a quote for an article.

-Contact me if you’re interested in expanding the reach of NCA.
+Contact me if you’re interested in donating or expanding the reach of NCA.